A B O U T S U B M I S S I O N S

 You will now also find a number of my published cherita scattered through the website.
 I decided on showcasing these examples only recently to hopefully inspire you to find your very own unique cherita voice.

-You will also find one strong example of cherita from each edition of the cherita featured in the BOOKSHOP section of our website, for you to further explore the form.
+Strong and timeless examples of featured cherita from each anthology of the cherita can be found in the BOOKSHOP section of our website.
+This will enable you to further explore and enjoy the form.

 In Atlas Poetica 27, which was its special cherita edition, there are nearly 400 cherita poems to inspire you to write the form.